World Boxing News looks into obscure celebrities who dipped their toes into boxing. This installment puts the spotlight on Tonya Harding.

 Defeating Bill Clinton accuser Paula Jones in 2002, Harding got the boxing bug.
 She turned pro in 2003 on the undercard to Mike Tyson’s bout with Clifford Ettiene in Memphis that same year.

-Harding lost a four-round decision to debutant Samantha Browning in what was a contest bereft of skill or composure throughout.
+Harding lost a four-round decision to debutant Samantha Browning in a contest bereft of skill or composure.

 Rubbing shoulders with the likes of Mike Tyson, who himself was becoming something of a circus – and Jeff Lacy, Harding would never again feature on such a high-profile show.